Sommerblut is a cultural pioneer. The Cologne cultural festival is always trying to anticipate developments in society.

 Sommerblut is experimental and touching.
 The cultural festival is risky, breaks with conventional ways of seeing and performing and brings together a wide variety of perspectives.

 Sommerblut is cross-divisional.
-Dance, music, visual arts, performance, theatre and literature enter into fruitful communication, combine expertise with innovative art forms and open up new dimensions of experience.
+Dance, music, visual arts, performance, theatre and literature create a vivid and inspiring mix, combine expertise with innovative art forms and open up new dimensions of experience.

 SOMMERBLUT, the „Festival of Multipolar Culture“, sees itself as an inclusive cultural festival that combines different social and political points of view and identities.
 The concept of inclusion is deliberately broadly defined here: physical and cognitive characteristics, forms of life, value systems, traditions, beliefs – everything that determines the identity of every human being and the daily discourse in our society.
 The festival invites you to a change of perspective, in the direction of a cross-border, courageous art and culture.